George Hawi: Assassination

 George Hawi was assassinated on 21 June 2005 when a bomb planted in his Mercedes car was detonated by remote control, as he travelled through Beirut's Wata Musaitbi neighbourhood.
 A nearly one-pound charge was placed under his seat, and was detonated by remote control.
 His driver survived, but Hawi was mortally wounded in the blast.
 Several sources including the March 14 Alliance and members of the Western media immediately blamed Syria for his killing and for the other explosions in the capital though a definitive culprit has yet to be found.

 In August 2011, the Special Tribunal for Lebanon informed members of Hawi's family that they had found a link between his murder and that of former Lebanese Prime Minister Rafic Hariri.
+The link according to sources is Unit 121, the assassination squad of Hezbollah.
 The STL had previously issued indictments against members of Hezbollah for the Hariri killing.